benhenshaw/breakfast/README.md

 # Breakfast
-Serial communication for UNIX and Windows. by Benedict Henshaw, 2019
+Serial communication for UNIX and Windows.\
+by Benedict Henshaw, 2019

+This library works great for communicating with an [Arduino](https://www.arduino.cc/) via USB cable.
+You just need to find the name of the port it is connected to, which you can find under `Tools > Port` within the Arduino Editor.

 ## API
 ```C